iiitdwd-exams/certificates/README.md

 4. A PDF file with a QR code containing all the fields is created and merged with the PDF file containing the certificate.
 5. The certificate file with the QR code is then assigned a owner password to prevent editing and copying of the PDF file.
 However, no restriction is placed on printing the certificate.

+# Requirements
+You will need the following:
+1. Python 3.12+
+2. Git to clone the Github repo
+3. One of `uv` or `pip-tools` to manage installation of required packages.
+You can manage it with just `pip` if you know Python well.
+4. LibreOffice (or OpenOffice) to because this script uses the application `soffice` to convert Microsoft Word `.docx` file to PDF file.
+The path to `soffice` is hardcoded in the script and must be changed appropriately.
+The script checks for the existence of `soffice` at the start and aborts if it is not found at the defined path.

+If you wish to use `uv` or `pip-tools`, it is best to install them using `pipx`.

 # Dependencies
 This project depends on the following Python packages: